m0davis/oscar/develop/src/Alphabet.lagda.md

     language-to-language (ΠE l₁ l₂) = cong₂ ΠE (language-to-language l₁) (language-to-language l₂)

     alphabet-to-alphabet : ∀ {N} (t : Term N) → language-to-alphabet (alphabet-to-language t) ≡ t
-    alphabet-to-alphabet (υ {δ} ⦃ refl ⦄ v) = {!!}
-    alphabet-to-alphabet (κ _) = refl
+    alphabet-to-alphabet (υ {δ} ⦃ refl ⦄ v) = refl -- * this proof is far easier after the change in parameterisation from `γ₀` to `r₀`. alphabet-to-alphabet (κ _) = refl
     alphabet-to-alphabet (φ f Φ) = {!!}
 ```

 # Further research

-The proof of isomorphism should be finished.
+I would like to complete the the proof of isomorphism.
 Beyond that, `Alphabet` could be extended to demand that there is an encoding, similar to `language-to-alphabet`, of the terms to be modeled into the modeled `Alphabet.Term`, and that such a thing is an inverse of `Alphabet.reifyTerm`.
 (Because Agda does not, as of version 2.6.0-9496f75, allow `field` after `data` declarations within a `record`, such an extension would require a separate `record` type.)

-The parameterisation `γ₀ : Γ` and `r : Γ → Δ → Γ` feels ad-hoc to me. `γ₀` is only used in combination with `r`, so a stronger parameterisation would discard `γ₀` but include `r` and `r₀ : Δ → Γ`, where `r₀ = r γ₀`.
+I worry that the above model would not fit a simply-typed lamda calculus (STLC).
+In Conor McBride's presentation of STLC, a term is indexed by the context of types in which it resides, `Cx ⋆`, and the type it inhabits, `⋆`.
+Thus an instance of my `Γ` would need to be something like `Cx ⋆ × ⋆`.
+His constructor of variable terms requires a type, such that my `V δ` would need to serve as context membership evidence of `δ` in `Γ`.
+I see now that I have, at best, a model of the untyped lamda calculus.
+I need to verify this, and in further research, I would like to create a model that covers both the untyped and simply-typed versions.

+I also worry that there is still something ad-hoc about the parameterisation.
+Is there any gain to be had from having separate types `Γ` and `Δ`?
+Considering that both `variable` and `Term.υ` demand that `γ ≡ r₀ δ`, and that `r₀` is not used in any other way, I have my suspicions.

+The case for variables in the proof of `alphabet-to-alphabet` became far easier, as noted, after the change in parameterisation.
+I would like to study why this is, especially in connection with my other worries about ad-hoc-ness.

 The concepts of contextual weakening or variable-for-term substitution are not expressible from an `Alphabet` because, at least in part, there is nothing in its type signature that allows one to characterise a position in the context from which to weaken or at which to substitute, nor is there a way to characterise the contextual reduction as a result of substitution.